Zz Snore Review

 He says that there’s no medical reason to think that simply moisturizing the throat would prevent snoring, as a dry throat is not a common cause (as we learned above).
 He goes on to say that the oils in many of these products might provide some relief, if only by decongesting the throat and nasal passageways, allowing air to flow more freely as a result.

 The creators of Zz Snore have included a link to a clinical study on their website that seems to demonstrate that some users did in fact experience snoring relief in trials with the product, though this was based primarily on “increased inspiratory muscular tone in the upper airway muscles and by reduced pharyngeal resistance.”
+(Editor’s note: As of our last update, the link to the clinical study was no longer working.)

 The numbers, however, were not fully conclusive, with 7.9 percent reporting ceasing snoring altogether, 40 percent reporting a reduction, and 43 percent saying they experienced no effect at all.
 Of course, one study (especially a company-sponsored one) isn’t enough to prove any claims regardless, but it is something worth noting.